-The markets for small business marketing products and services and home and family custom products, including the printing and graphic design market, are intensely competitive, highly fragmented and geographically dispersed.
+The markets for small business marketing products and services and home and family custom products, including the printing and graphic design market, are intensely competitive, highly fragmented, and geographically dispersed.
+The competitive landscape for ecommerce companies continues to change as new e-commerce businesses are introduced and traditional "bricks and mortar" businesses establish an online presence.
 The increased use of the Internet for commerce and other technological advances have allowed traditional providers of these products and services to improve the quality of their offerings, produce and deliver those products and services more efficiently, and reach a broader purchasing public.
 Competition may result in price pressure, reduced profit margins and loss of market share and brand recognition, any of which could substantially harm our business and results of operations.
 Current and potential competitors include:

-- · traditional storefront printing and graphic design companies; - office superstores and other retailers targeting small business and home and family markets; - companies offering small business or consumer websites and other digital products, including website design and hosting companies; - wholesale printers; - online printing and graphic design companies, many of which provide printed products and services similar to ours; - self-service desktop design and publishing using personal computer software with a laser or inkjet printer and specialty paper; - email marketing services companies; - · suppliers of custom apparel, promotional products and customized gifts; - · online photo product companies; - · Internet firms and retailers; and - other digital marketing such as social media, local search directories, and other providers.
+traditional storefront printing and graphic design companies;

+- office superstores and other retailers targeting small business and home and family markets; - companies offering small business or consumer websites and other digital products, including website design and hosting companies; - wholesale printers; - online printing and graphic design companies, many of which provide printed products and services similar to ours; - self-service desktop design and publishing using personal computer software with a laser or inkjet printer and specialty paper; - · email marketing services companies; - · suppliers of custom apparel, promotional products and customized gifts; - online photo product companies; - Internet firms and retailers; and - other digital marketing such as social media, local search directories, and other providers.

-Many of our current and potential competitors have advantages over us, including longer operating histories, greater brand recognition, more focus on a given subset of our business, existing customer and supplier relationships, or significantly greater financial, marketing, and other resources.
+Many of our current and potential competitors have advantages over us, including longer operating histories, greater brand recognition or loyalty, more focus on a given subset of our business, or significantly greater financial, marketing, and other resources.
 Many of our competitors currently work together, and additional competitors may do so in the future through strategic business agreements or acquisitions.